John Denver: Other interests

-Beyond music, Denver's artistic interests included painting, but because of his limiting schedule, Denver pursued photography, saying once, "photography is a way to communicate a feeling."
+Outside of music, Denver also pursued photography.
 An exhibition of over 40 never-before-seen photographs taken by Denver debuted at the Leon Gallery in Denver, Colorado, in 2014.

-Denver was also an avid skier and golfer, but his principal interest was in flying.
-Denver's love of flying was second only to his love of music.
+Denver also enjoyed aviation and golf.
 In 1974, Denver bought a Learjet to fly himself to concerts.
 He was a collector of vintage biplanes and owned a Christen Eagle aerobatic plane, two Cessna 210 Centurion airplanes, and a 1997 amateur-built Rutan Long-EZ.

-On April 21, 1989, Denver was in a plane accident while taxiing down the runway at Holbrook Municipal Airport near Holbrook, Arizona in his vintage 1931 biplane.
+On April 21, 1989, Denver was in a plane accident while taxiing down the runway at Holbrook Municipal Airport near Holbrook, Arizona, in his vintage 1931 biplane.
 Denver had stopped to refuel on a flight from Carefree, Arizona, to Santa Fe, New Mexico.
 Reports stated wind gusts caught the plane, causing it to spin around and sustain extensive damage.
 Denver was not harmed in the incident.